dotnet/arcade/Documentation/UnifiedBuild/Overview.md

 ### **Upstream partners primarily focus on the VMR structure**

 The VMR focused build enables partners to build and test .NET more easily.
 This should enable them to more effectively contribute when desired.
-While they of course may contribute to either the VMR or individual repos, it's expected that they will choose to work in the VMR.
+They of may contribute to either the VMR or individual repos.

 ### **Individual developers continue to work primarily in individual repositories for mainline development**